-6.4 Resits for Exemption
+6.4.
+Resits for Exemption

-The actuarial profession has a policy on resits for exemption.
+The IFoA has changed its policy on resits for exemption.
 The general principle is that an exam or other form of assessment may be considered for exemption only if the student is required to take it for progression or graduation.
 That is, there are no exams or other assessments taken for exemption purposes alone.

-For exemption purposes, the mark in any resit exam or other assessment will be capped at the normal pass mark, which is 50%.
+For exemption purposes, the mark in any resit exam or other assessment will be capped at the normal pass mark, which is 40%.
 This means that it will not usually be possible to gain an exemption on the basis of resits.
+However, the rules are more lenient if Section 7.4 of this handbook applies to you.

 Any resits taken in accordance with this policy are for the purpose of subject-by-subject exemption only.
-Results from these examinations will not be included in calculating your coursework average, and therefore will not affect your entitlement to exemptions under the accreditation agreement.
+Results from these examinations will not be included in calculating your overall average, and therefore will not affect your entitlement to exemptions under the accreditation agreement.